7 Surprising Online Dating Race Statistics

 “Yeah, it’s interesting,” she said.
 “I didn’t realize how racist online dating can be.
 It’s definitely made me think twice about who I respond to online.”

-OK, first of all, online dating isn’t racist — the book’s data reveals certain racial biases in online attractiveness (measured by likes and response rates), but online dating isn’t at fault for user behavior.
 Racial attitudes influence online dating in fundamental ways, and learning more about those patterns can help individuals be more conscious of their choices and feel more open to dating people of all races.
-In that spirit, we’ve put together a list of the seven most surprising statistics about race and online dating.
+In that spirit, we’ve put together a list of statistics about race and online dating.

 1. White Men and Asian Women Have the Highest Response Rates

 Racial biases are usually negative, but sometimes they involve giving preferential treatment to particular types of people.
-So the good news for white men and Asian women is they are the most sought-after demographics on dating sites.
+So the good news for white men and Asian women is that they are the most sought-after demographics on dating sites.

-Additionally, Asian, Latino, and white women all respond more frequently to white men.
+Additionally, Asian, Hispanic, and white women all respond more frequently to white men.
 Maybe these guys are just really smooth talkers.
-Or, maybe patriarchal values have influenced women’s dating preferences.
-It’s hard to tell from the raw data exactly what’s going on, but, at least for now, white men seem to have an advantage over black, Latino, and Asian men.
+Or, maybe patriarchal and white supremacist values have influenced women’s dating preferences.

 2. Black Men and Women Have the Lowest Response Rates

 Quartz’s researchers studied over 2.4 million heterosexual interactions on Are You Interested to determine if online daters had racial biases and what those were.
-Overall, they found black men and black women receive significantly fewer I’m-interested ratings than other races do.
+Overall, they found Black men and Black women receive significantly fewer “I’m interested” ratings than other races do.

-Although black women responded the most positively toward black men, all other races responded the least to this demographic.
-And all men, regardless of race, responded the least to black women.
+Although Black women responded the most positively toward Black men, all other races responded the least to this demographic.

 3. Most Men Prefer Asian Women, Except Asian Men